fieldtrip/website/_includes/shared/tutorial/mmfaces.md

 ### MRI acquisition details

 The MRI data were acquired on a 3T Siemens TIM Trio, and include a 1x1x1mm T1-weighted structural MRI (sMRI) as well as a large number of 3x3x4mm T2\*-weighted functional MRI (fMRI) EPI volumes acquired during 9 runs of the same task (performed by same subjects with different set of stimuli on a separate visit).
-(The FTP site also contains DTI and ME-FLASH MRI images from the same subject, which could be used for improved head modelling for example, but these are not used here.)
+(The FTP site also contains DTI and ME-FLASH MRI images from the same subject, which could be used for improved head modeling for example, but these are not used here.)
 For full description of the data and paradigm, see README.txt on the FTP site or [Wakeman & Henson](http://journal.frontiersin.org/Journal/10.3389/fnhum.2011.00076/abstract).